 He worked for OMRON Corporation before assuming the present post.
-He is also the Visiting Professor at NAIST Graduate School of Science and Technology, and Graduate School of Life Science and Systems Engineering of Kyushu Institute of Technology.
+He is also the Visiting Professor at NAIST Graduate School of Science and Technology, and Graduate School of Life Science and Systems Engineering.

 He received his Ph.D. degrees from the School of Science and Engineering, Ritsumeikan University.
 He has been engaged in R&D of imaging sensor.
 His professional career has extended the range of interest on sensing including image and light.

 Nagase Hongo Building 3F